jiannan-xu/jiannan-xu.github.io/_pages/about.md

 Recent News
 ======
+* May 30.
+2025: Our project received a $10,000 Smith Internal Grant!

 * Apr 24, 2025: One paper is accepted by ICAIL 2025!

 * Mar 6, 2025: Our student chapter hosted the 3rd Smith DOIT Doctoral Consortium!